Practical Applications and uses for Additive Manufacturing

 Conventional methods require the intervention of a machinist at several key steps throughout the process, whilst there’s far fewer labour inputs required for additive manufacturing.
 There’s also less margin for error as 2D drawing don’t need to be interpreted by a machinist; the 3D digital file is simply loaded into the computer and the product created exactly as the specifications demand.

-But it’s not just large machinery which can use additive manufacturing effectively; the famous watch-maker Citizen has also introduced it to great effect for its production.
+But it’s not just large machinery which can use additive manufacturing effectively; the famous watch-maker Citizen has also introduced 3D printing uses to great effect for its production.

 Citizen has used additive manufacturing to create custom jigs for its watches; in the past conventional manufacturing only allowed one particular type of custom jig to be produced.
 This weren’t able to be modified and didn’t support the full range of watches being sold.
 Additive manufacturing allows Citizen to create a far greater range of tooling at a vastly reduced cost, not just making the process more economical but improving the precision of assembly too.